 Head to The West Woods for the magical experience of having birds eat right out of your hand.

 Sledding hills can be found at Orchard Hills Park and Beartown Lakes Reservation.

 Cross Country Skiing

-Did you know we groom trails at Orchard Hills Park and along The Maple Highlands Trail from South Street to Claridon Troy?
+Did you know we groom at Orchard Hills Park and along the central section of The Maple Highlands Trail from South Street to Claridon Troy?
 Watch social media for updates.